1paulchung/5stage-pipelined-cpu/README.md

 # 5stage-pipelined-cpu

 Five-stage pipelined CPU written in SystemVerilog.
 The image below shows the components and the five stages.
 Not pictured in the image is a control system that determines the control signals.
+The dotted lines indicate the pipeline registers that hold data for the respective stage.

 ![image](https://user-images.githubusercontent.com/72935428/210109509-f4e97ad3-6d55-41d6-824c-8d7d5b98858c.png)